Simple breathing exercises for COPD – help for shortness of breath, coughing & hyperinflation: Exercise 2 “Seated Rotation”

-2nd exercise: Seated rotation
+2nd exercise: Seated Rotation

 The focus of this exercise is on the spine’s rotational movement.
 You also will stretch the pectoral muscles, which also act as accessory muscles of breathing.
 How to do this exercise: